DrMarkusVoss/MultiMidiSequencer/README.md

   - the instrument shortcuts are defined in a Drum MIDI Mapping file (`.dmm`, see folder `DrumMidiMappings`) and is an alias for a MIDI Note value
-  - the second part after the instrument is the pattern that the instrument shall play encoded with characters, with each character representing a 1/16 noteof a 4/4 beat.
+  - the second part after the instrument is the pattern that the instrument shall play encoded with characters, with each character representing a 1/16 note of a 4/4 beat.
-  - tracks can have different length; the tracks that are shorter than other in the same file will be repeated as often as it matches the length of the longest track; to indicate that really nothing shall be played you have to actively encode that with `.` (off) characters for the length of the longest track.
+  - tracks can have different length; the tracks that are shorter than others in the same file will be repeated as often as it matches the length of the longest track; to indicate that really nothing shall be played you have to actively encode that with `.` (off) characters for the length of the longest track.
   - here is the character encoding: